Good afternoon and welcome to the podcast of Lotus Eaters episode 1276.

 Yeah, complete dishonest bullshit.

-Yeah, Jonathan Miller's scumbag.
+Yeah, Jonathan Miller scumbag.

-So it's underestimating if anything.
+So he's underestimating, if anything.

-And he just calls it perfectly, he just describes the world we live in now in places like Birmingham anyway, just describes it perfectly.
+He just describes the world we live in now in places like Birmingham anyway.

-Well, I not at all.
+Well, not at all.

-I've noticed he saw the future almost perfectly.
+He saw the future almost perfectly.

-Yes, I've remarkable things.
+I've a remarkable thing.

-Uh because reality is now becoming unavoidable to certain elites, they are starting to not rehabilitate Powell, but at least acknowledge that factually, in terms of the demographics, he was right, even if they don't agree that it's a bad thing.
+Because reality is now becoming unavoidable to certain elites, they are starting to not rehabilitate Powell, but at least acknowledge that factually, in terms of the demographics, he was right, even if they don't agree that it's a bad thing.

 State of politics.

-No, not your not everything's about me, sorry.
+No, not your political.

 No, not everything.

-Somebody called you Booker Hontus.
+Somebody called you Boca Haunters.

 Yeah, I like that.

-Not everything's about the big boca uh boca huntist, no.
+Not everything's about the big Boca Hontis.

-I think Dominic Sandbrook is is that the historian.
+I think Dominic Sandbrook is that English?

 They did an episode examining Enoch Powell and his legacy.

-And this Dominic guy, I saw a number of clips come out of it, was openly admitting that here's what Powell said about this city and that city, here are the demographics now, and you can't deny by the light of those facts that he was correct.
+And this Dominic guy, I saw a number of clips come out of it, was openly admitting that here's what Powell said about this city and that city.

-But they are starting to at least some fringe elements of the elites, which might then spread out into the broader elite circles.
+But they are starting to, at least some fringe elements of the elites, which might then spread out into the broader elite circles.

-They are starting to acknowledge no Powell was Bob on with what he was saying, even if we don't agree that it was a bad thing like he said it would be.
+They are starting to acknowledge, no, Powell was bob on with what he was saying, even if we don't agree that it was a bad thing like he said it would be.

 So that's that's interesting.

-I'll be interested to see in the next few years.
+I'll be interested to see.

-The point of the years was saying that the change in London was a good thing and that it sort of made London even greater.
+This guy was saying that the change in London was a good thing and that it sort of made London even greater.

-So uh Tony Bear's communications advisor was he?
+So Tony Bear's communications advisor, was he?

 Yeah.

-Let's w We're short on time, so let's go through the comments here.
+So yeah, we're short on time, so let's go through the comments here.

-Uh uh PL Please Vishnu.
+P.L.
+Please Vishnu.

 Okay.